kengz/neo4jKB/README.md

 Read the docs [here](./API.md).
 Refer to [test/](./test/) for usage.

-Work is still underway, so it will be continuously updated.
+Improvement is still underway, so it will be continuously updated.

 ## Installation